Chart Color Schemes

 Exmouth is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Exmouth's dwelling structure, as per the latest Census, consisted of 74.3% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 76.7% houses and 23.4% other dwellings.
-Home ownership in Exmouth was at 29.1%, similar to Non-Metro WA, with mortgaged dwellings at 27.8% and rented ones at 43.0%.
-The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro WA's average of $1,733.
-The median weekly rent figure was recorded at $263, lower than Non-Metro WA's $240.
-Nationally, Exmouth's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Exmouth's dwelling structures, as per the latest Census evaluation, consisted of 74.3% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's figures of 76.7% houses and 23.4% other dwellings.
+Home ownership in Exmouth was at 29.1%, similar to Non-Metro WA's level.
+Mortgaged dwellings accounted for 27.8%, with rented dwellings making up the remaining 43.0%.
+The median monthly mortgage repayment in Exmouth was $1,950, higher than Non-Metro WA's average of $1,733.
+Weekly rent figures were recorded at $263, compared to Non-Metro WA's $240.
+Nationally, Exmouth's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, while rents were lower at $263 against the national figure of $375.

 Frequently Asked Questions - Housing